Raphdeumax/ConfigMgr.Configuration.Webservice/README.md

 # ConfigMgr.Configuration.Webservice
-The ConfigMgr Configuration WebService has been designed to Provides access to the main functions used in System Center Configuration Manager.
+The ConfigMgr Configuration WebService has been designed to Provides access to the main functions used in System Center Configuration Manager (SCCM Service Web).
 It contains methods for performing operations in Configuration Manager and Active Directory.

 # Configuration Manager (methods available) :